Arithmetic exponent pairs for algebraic trace functions and applications: Estimates for complete exponential sums

-There are many known estimates for complete exponential sums studied extensively by Vinogradov, Hua, Vaughan, Cochrane-Zheng, {\it et al}.
+There are many known estimates for complete exponential sums studied extensively by Vinogradov, Hua, Vaughan, Cochrane--Zheng, {\it et al}.
 We here present an alternative estimate that suits well for our applications to Theorem \ref{thm:Brun-Titchmarsh}.